-For good reason.
-Driving in Paris is a nightmare and finding a parking space is even more so.
-There are not many hotels that even offer parking for your car.
+That's for a very good reason.
+Driving in Paris can be a nightmare and finding a parking space is even worse.
+Except in the luxury class, there are not many hotels that offer parking for your car.

 But, not to worry!
-With all the options we've given you in this article, you'll never need to rent a car in Paris.
+With all the options we've given you in this article, you'll never need a car in Paris.

-We can't leave the subject without mentioning walking.
+We can't leave the subject without again mentioning walking.
 Paris is a very walkable city.
-Not only will you work off some of the calories in those meals you've eaten, you'll also see a lot of wonderful things you can't spot from the Metro!
+Not only will you work off some of the calories from those meals you've eaten, you'll also see a lot of wonderful things you can't spot from the Metro or a car!